dagger/dagger/docs/v0.3/sdk/cue/use-cases/1248-aws-sam.md

 AWS_STACK_NAME=<your stack name>
 ```

-Now we are ready to write the plan to build and deploy a SAM function with Dagger-Classic.
+Now we are ready to write the plan to build and deploy a SAM function.

 #### Plan for a .zip archive